zedd45/jsdataviz/text/ch4/04-graphs.md

 As you can see, we’ve set aside a `<div>` to hold our graph We’ve also included the Javascript library as the last part of the `<body>` element, as that provides the best browser performance.

+> Note: In most of the examples in this book, we included steps you can take to make your visualizations compatible with older web browsers such as Internet Explorer 8.
+In this case, however, those approaches degrade performance so severely that they are rarely workable.
+To view the network graph visualization, your users will need a modern browser.

 #### Step 2: Prepare the Data

 Our data on the top 25 jazz albums looks like the following snippet.
 We're only showing the first couple of albums below, but you can see the full list in the book’s [source code](https://github.com/sathomas/jsdataviz).